pacogomez/pacogomez.github.io/_posts/2015-02-04-using-coreos-on-vcloud-air-ondemand-cli.md

     vca vapp power.on --vapp coreos1

-The final step is to configure the gateway to be able to ssh into the VM.
+The final step is to configure the gateway to be able to SSH into the VM.
 If you haven't added a public IP address to the virtual data center, you can do it now.
 The *vca gateway* command will show the allocated IP.

     vca gateway